 - Expensive hardware and infrastructure

-- Costly spectrum (most countries, frequency bands are too expensive)
+- Costly spectrum (in most countries, frequency bands are too expensive)

-- High end mobile devices compatible with 4G technology required, which is costly
+- High-end mobile devices compatible with 4G technology are required, which is costly

 - Wide deployment and upgrade are time-consuming

 5G – Fifth-generation communication system

-5G network is using advanced technologies to deliver ultra fast internet and multimedia experience for customers.
-Existing LTE advanced networks will transform into supercharged 5G networks in future.
+5G network is using advanced technologies to deliver ultra-fast internet and multimedia experience for customers.
+Existing LTE advanced networks will transform into supercharged 5G networks in the future.

-In order to achieve higher data rate, 5G technology will use millimeter waves and unlicensed spectrum for data transmission.
-Complex modulation technique has been developed to support massive data rate for Internet of Things.
+In order to achieve a higher data rate, 5G technology will use millimeter waves and unlicensed spectrums for data transmission.
+A complex modulation technique has been developed to support massive data rates for the Internet of Things.